depject/depject/README.md

 and object where each key is a name `{<name>: true,...}`.

-`needs` is a map of names to types. `{<name> : "map"|"first"}` the type determins how the modules returned values are handled.
+`needs` is a map of names to types. `{<name> : "map"|"first"}` the type determines how the modules returned values are handled.
 If it's `'first'` then the first non null value is returned. if it's `'map'` then an array of values is returned.